 Tip #3: Communicate and Show That You Can be Part of a Team

-When you think about coding or programming or development, you think about your eyes glued to the screen focusing on just your work and nothing else.
-During your dev bootcamp interview, make sure to emphasize your collaborative abilities and give examples of when you’ve worked successfully on a team.
+When you think about coding or development, you think about your eyes glued to the screen focusing on your work and nothing else.
+During your coding bootcamp interview, make sure to emphasize your collaborative abilities and give examples of when you’ve worked successfully on a team.

 Although much of the work at coding bootcamp is independent, you’re still a part of a larger team.
 So, demonstrating that you are capable and willing to be a teammate and offer effective communication to create the best product will help you stand out among the rest.

 Tip #4: Be Optimistic and Positive

 We understand that the entire coding interview and bootcamp selection process can be extremely draining, especially if you know nothing about coding.
 Coding careers will push your limits.
 So, it’s easy to bring all that stress and frustration into your interview.
 However, it’s important to remain optimistic when answering coding bootcamp interview questions.

 You want your interviewer to know that you’ll stay calm and focused even during the most challenging of times.
 No matter how good of a coder you are, there is no way you are going to avoid bugs or barriers in your coding career.

 Tip #5: Don’t Show Entitlement

 Always try to stay humble, no matter how confident you are in your coding skills or your ability to learn.
 Show your interest and your willingness to learn as well as your capabilities, but don’t expect any guarantees.
 During your interview, bootcamp recruiters will want to know that you’re a good fit for the coding bootcamp.